johncwelch/Get-ULSDump/README.md

 into a series of TSV files, one per subsystem.
 This allows you to import it into the whatever of choice to do data dumps.
 Obvs you could trivially modify this to do JSON files instead of TSVs.

+Note the destination directory is hardcoded to ~/Users/$myUserName~/Desktop/securityLogs/, you may wish to change that for your own needs.

   ##Why

 I find myself having to figure out what to extract as log files from the macOS ULS, and there's not a great list of things out there.
 So I built this for myself, and realized it may be useful as a starting point for others.